aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isNumericValue() {#isNumericValue--}

+<b>@deprecated.</b> Please use the 'isNumericValue' property instead.
 Indicates whether the value of this cell is numeric(int, double and datetime)

 ```javascript
 isNumericValue() : boolean;